jipolanco/NonuniformFFTs.jl/docs/src/index.md

 Yet another package for computing multidimensional [non-uniform fast Fourier transforms (NUFFTs)](https://en.wikipedia.org/wiki/NUFFT) in Julia.

+Like other [existing packages](#similar-packages), computations are parallelised using threads.
+By default, all available Julia threads are used.

 ## Installation

 NonuniformFFTs.jl can be simply installed from the Julia REPL with: